zakisaoud77/events-management/README.md

 ## Documentation

 FastAPI automatically generates documentation based on the specification of the endpoints you have written.
 You can find the technical documentation and the details of API routes at [http://localhost:8000/docs](http://localhost:5000/docs).
-You can use Postman test the different routes.
+You can use Postman to test the different routes.
 For example:

 - To list all events, we use the following url :